 Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing and riding.
 Be aware of your surroundings at all times.
 Personal awareness and a firm commitment to safety for you and those around you can help reduce the inherent risks in the sport and in the alpine environment.

-Be aware that guests at MHM have duties under state and county law.
+Be aware that guests at MHM have duties under Oregon State Law and Hood River County Ordinance.
 They codify the Responsibility Code and require those involved in on-slope incidents to render aid in the case of collision and report all incidents to the resort.
 Please notify Ski Patrol of collisions and report injuries.